9912/moonvox/README.md

 # SunVox player bindings for LÖVE

+## Requirements

-* Requires the SunVox player library from https://warmplace.ru/soft/sunvox/
+The SunVox player lib is not included.
+Get it from https://warmplace.ru/soft/sunvox/.

+## Example

+See main.lua for example code.

+## Notes

 * Only basic functions to play songs are implemented

 * The player DLL/.so is copied into the save directory upon initialization.
 This is required because you can't load DLLs from .love files.

-* It's required to call `Player:release` to completely stop and remove a song from memory; this releases the player 'slot' in the API, and also makes sure the sound stops at this point.
-When calling `:stop` only, processing for delay effects etc. continues
+* `Player:stop` stops the song, but processing for delay effects etc. continues.
+Call `Player:release` to completely stop and remove a song from memory; this releases the player 'slot' in the API, and makes sure no more sound is produced

-* Moonvox.deinit() must be called at program exit to prevent a crash
+* Moonvox.deinit() must be called at program exit to prevent a library crash

-* see main.lua for example code

 # LICENSE